-Designers should consider four fundamental elements when creating built environments to meet the needs of people with vision loss: layout, lighting, colour/brightness contrast, and acoustics.
+Designers should consider four fundamental elements when creating built environments to meet the needs of people impacted by blindness: layout, lighting, colour/brightness contrast, and acoustics.

 The technical requirements within this section are derived from a number of sources including the National Building Code of Canada, CAN/CSA B651 Accessible design for the built environment, ISO/FDIS 21542 Building Construction - Accessibility and usability of the built environment and ISO 23599 - Assistive products for blind and vision-impaired persons - Tactile walking surface indicators.
 Please refer to these documents for more complete technical requirements.